Drug supply charges explained

 Penalties for drug supply vary depending on the type and amount of drug involved, as well as the specific circumstances.
 Sentences may include fines, imprisonment, or both.
 Serious supply offences can result in lengthy prison sentences.

 Penalties depend on factors like your criminal history and the drug's classification.
-To understand the specific penalties that may apply to your circumstances, we recommend speaking with a licensed lawyer.
+To understand the specific penalties that may apply to particular circumstances, people often speak with a licensed lawyer.